simeonpashley/simeonpashley.github.io/_posts/2010-06-12-weekend-reading-12jun2010.md

 You can view more of Antony's computer graphic work via his online blog & portfolio <http://www.ant-online.co.uk/>

-Or contact him via twitter @ant_ward or his tips section @3dtwips
+Or contact him via Twitter @ant_ward or his tips section @3dtwips

 I also look forward to learning from you too via comments, [feedback](/contact) and having [your articles](/write-for-us) appear